Virtual Lunch and Learn

-The Chapter is fortunate to assist Tallahassee Community College (TCC) and Keiser University (Keiser) with its legal assisting and paralegal studies programs.
-Members are frequent lecturers and instructors within the programs.
-In addition, several Chapter members sit on the Academic Advisory Boards of both TCC and Keiser.
+The Chapter is fortunate to assist Tallahassee Community College (TCC) and Keiser University (Keiser) with their paralegal studies programs.
+Several Chapter members have served on Academic Advisory Boards of both TCC and Keiser.
 Students participating in the TCC legal assisting program and Keiser’s paralegal studies program are eligible for the yearly scholarship(s) offered by the Big Bend Chapter.
-We are pleased that scholarships are also available to eligible applicants enrolled in the paralegal programs at Barry University.
+We are pleased that scholarships are also available to eligible Barry University applicants enrolled in legal studies.

-If you are a student enrolled in the paralegal program at Tallahassee Community College, Keiser University, or Barry University and would like to apply for our yearly scholarship, please complete the Student Application and Scholarship Application and submit them to Tasha Hugans or Beth Sumners.
-Deadline dates are: Spring Semester, March 15 and Fall Semester, October 15.
+If you are a student enrolled in the paralegal/legal studies program locally and would like to apply for our yearly scholarship, please complete the Student Membership Application and Scholarship Application and submit them to Tasha Hugans or Beth Sumners.
+Note that other scholarships are offered through PAF (state) in a separate application process.

-The Education/ Scholarship Committee would like to remind you that The Big Bend Paralegal Association (BBPA) may award annual Chapter Professional Development Scholarships to qualified applicants for the specific purpose of encouraging Chapter members to attain the CP, ACP or CFLA designation and to participate in CLE seminars, BBPA, PAF, and NALA seminars and annual meeting events.
+The Education/ Scholarship Committee would like to remind you that The Big Bend Chapter and PAF award Professional Development Scholarships to qualified applicants for the specific purpose of encouraging Chapter members to attain the CP, ACP or FCP designation, become Florida Registered Paralegals, and to participate in CLE seminars, chapter, PAF, or NALA seminars and annual meeting events.

-Remember what it was like when you first started out in the legal profession – hearing words such as “caption” or “discovery”?
-We are all at different stages in our lives, but if we are fortunate, we all continue to grow.
-If you have a heart for helping others, and are interested in being a mentor to folks through our Chapter, please email Asha Maharaj-Lucas at email@example.com.
+As we strive for continued professional growth and development, remember what it was like when you first started out in the legal profession.
+We are all at different stages in our lives and careers but if you have a heart for helping others and are interested in serving as a mentor for new members, student members, or members exploring a new or different practice area, please email Asha Maharaj-Lucas.